-Effective January 1, 2012, the State of Illinois prohibits the disposal
+Since January 1, 2012, the State of Illinois prohibited the disposal of

-curbsides, or designated refuse locations (i.e. through property
+or designated refuse locations (i.e. through property management,

-management, businesses) will not be collected by Waste Management and
+businesses) will not be collected by Waste Management and must be

-must be recycled by a registered collector, recycler and/or
+recycled by a registered collector, recycler and/or manufacturer.

 consoles, DVRs, digital converter box, mobile phones, cable/satellite

-Wheeling residents may bring acceptable electronics (see below), at no
+verification of residency) may also bring acceptable electronics, at no

 Glenview Transfer Station